ben-tanen/ben-tanen.github.io/_posts/2023-11-02-projects-on-notion.md

 7. I really, really liked [Harry Steven's Observable notebook](https://observablehq.com/@harrystevens/directly-labelling-lines) outlining his approach for intelligently labeling lines in a plot, so for my own educational purposes, I decided to recreate it in my own tutorial.
 Feel free to check it out on [Observable](https://www.notion.so/btnotion/How-to-Directly-Labeling-Lines-be78dfb984fd4c1e8a3bdff3ff9fac34?pvs=4)

 That's all for now - see y'all again in a year (or hopefully sooner)!

+{% include footnote-content.html id="footnote-1" content="I am clearly overthinking and overestimating the \"quality\" associated with this blog that no one reads..." %}